Pyrinpyi/pyrin-miner/plugins/opencl/README.md

-# OpenCL support for Kaspa-Miner
+# OpenCL support for Pyrin-Miner

 This is an experimental plugin to support opencl.